Tuesday, November 15, 2022

 Thousands of people were waiting to see the horses.
 We watched the Clydesdale circle a couple of times.

-We would leave after the first round, but since we would have to wait on the train, we decided to go back and watch the Clydesdale again.
+We would have left after the first round, but since we would have had to wait for the train, we decided to go back and watch the Clydesdale again.
 I am glad we did because I got a better video of them coming around the corner and getting my picture made near the wagon.

 After the parade, we headed home, stopping at Cracker Barrel in Athens for supper.
 Hubby ordered a big breakfast, and I ordered pinto beans, fried apples with cornbread, chow chow, and onion.